Resources

 But how do you know what processes need improving?
 A key part of developing an efficient strategy is understanding where inefficiencies exist in your business right now.

 A solid business efficiency strategy requires an understanding of where time is being spent.
 Keep track of how you spend your time over a period of 1–2 weeks.
-Record everything in every work process, including phone calls, meetings, business travel, etc. Every day take five minutes to write down and document what happens in the working day.
-After a few weeks start to analyse how much time was spent on each project, process or task during that time frame.
+Record everything in every work process, including phone calls, meetings, business travel, etc. Every day, take five minutes to write down and document what happens in the working day.
+After a few weeks, start to analyse how much time was spent on each project, process or task during that time frame.

 How can a business process be more efficient?

-It may seem difficult to identify a process that can be improved.
+It may seem challenging to identify a process that can be improved.
 But look at everything you do each day – from manufacturing processes through sales – and ask yourself whether it’s as efficient as it could be.
 If not, ask yourself what would make it more efficient; could you save time or money?
-For example, rather than storing documents on individual computers consider central cloud storage where everything is easily accessed by the whole team.
+For example, rather than storing documents on individual computers, consider central cloud storage where everything is easily accessed by the whole team.

 Frequently asked questions